 For the coastlands shall hope for me, the ships of Tarshish first, to bring your children from afar, their silver and gold with them, for the name of the LORD your God, and for the Holy One of Israel, because he has made you beautiful.

 The site is authored by Mark Glanville (hi!).
-Mark resides in Vancouver and is studying toward PhD in Old Testament at Trinity College, Bristol University, U.K (through the Paideia Centre, Ontario, Canada).
+Mark resides in Vancouver and is studying toward PhD in Old Testament at Trinity College, Bristol University, U.K (Supervisors: Craig Bartholomew and Gordon Wenham).
 Area of study: the refugee/outsider in Deuteronomy.
 Mark serves as preaching pastor at Willoughby CRC, Langley, B.C.
 Canada.
 He also works as a jazz pianist.
+He speaks regularly on mission, justice and the Old Testament, including Pastorum Live (Chicago, Apr 2013) and Missional Hermeneutics Conference (Grand Rapids, Nov 2013).
 Mark is Aussie – like all Aussies he can break a crocodile’s neck with two fingers.

 If you would like to support this site, please share any posts you like on facebook.
 If you would like to receive notification of updates via email, press ‘follow’ at the top of the page.